 You could ask someone staying in the same accommodation to take your bag in for you or ask a bridesmaid to stow it somewhere safe and out of the way at the reception venue.

-Even easier, if you have booked a vehicle out for the entire day, you can keep your stuff in the boot.
+Even easier, if you have booked a vehicle out for the entire day, you can keep your stuff in the boot, and grab it when you’re dropped off at your accommodation.

 Cake knife and toasting flutes